glk1001/glk1001.github.io/README.md

 with 'spotty' to do audio streaming.
 It's been tested on Ubuntu 24.04, Windows 11, Android 9 (Fire TV Cube),and some other Arm devices.
 Not on Mac.

+NEW in 1.3.14: Upgraded python 'bottle' module to version '0.14-dev'.
+Plugin now works with python 3.13.

 NEW in 1.3.13: Changed the default album retrieval for 'artists' to just albums and singles instead of everything.
 And added more logging to figure how many cached/non-cached things the plugin is retrieving.
 (By default, turned off.)